What's Retinopathy of Prematurity?

 - Vitamin E deficiency

-Shortly following birth, preterm babies should be screened for premature related illnesses, including ROP.
-A pediatric ophthalmologist may diagnose ROP during an examination in a hospital’s nursery or neonatal intensive care.
+Shortly following birth doctors screen preterm babies for premature related illnesses, including ROP.
+Examination by the pediatric ophthalmologist may take place in a hospital’s nursery or neonatal intensive care.

-If your baby is diagnosed with ROP, the doctor will use a set of standardizations to describe the disease’s location and severity.
+If a doctor diagnoses your baby with ROP, they will use a set of standardizations to describe the disease’s location and severity.
 This serves as a guide to understand the extent of the disease and if treatment is needed.

 The location of the disease is divided by zones centered around the optic nerve:

-- Zone 1 is located in the back region of the retina, and is defined as the circle with a radius encompassing the optic nerve to twice the distance to the macula.
+- Zone 1 is in the back region of the retina and is the circle with a radius encompassing the optic nerve to twice the distance to the macula.

 - Zone 2 includes the inner border of zone 1 and the outer border that is the distance from the optic nerve to the nasal ora serrata.